 Bed & Breakfast accommodation in Edinburgh

-For something slightly more comfortable and more private than a hostel, we would recommend staying in a small, privately-owned B&B. There is a wide range of Bed & Breakfast accommodation throughout the city.
-Prices can range from around 28 GBP per night to 100 GBP, depending on the amount of luxury you wish to treat yourself to.
-At the lower price range you tend to find a simple room, usually with an en-suite bathroom but sometimes a separate bathroom.
+For something slightly more comfortable and more private than a hostel, privately-owned B&Bs are available.
+There is a wide range of Bed & Breakfast accommodation throughout the city.
+At the lower price range you tend to find a simple room, often with an en-suite bathroom but sometimes a separate bathroom down the hall.
 The room price often includes a kettle and tea making facilities in your bedroom and breakfast every morning.
 The offer of breakfast at each B&B varies slightly, however most include the option of either a continental breakfast or a cooked breakfast.
 Some place offer a cooked breakfast only at the weekend.
 In most B&Bs you cannot use the kitchen to prepare meals, so you must eat out every evening.
 Some B&Bs have a microwave and fridge available for guests to use.

 Privately owned B&Bs tend to have from 2 to 10 rooms.
 Breakfast is eaten in the dining room and you have the chance to talk to other guests and the owners usually like to stop and have a chat.
 Staying in a B&Bs is usually a more friendly and local experience than staying in a large hotel